jackli921/jackli921/README.md

 To me, learning to code is as much of an outward exploration as it is an inward endeavor.
 It's my way of making a statement against my own beliefs about what I can or can't do.
-I'm always looking for inspirations and role models.
-I hope to meet you at such intersections.

 ---